 Second, you do not need to worry about soil too much.
 Sunflowers are not picky about the conditions of the soil, but they are plants.
 They will do better in better soil.

 Third, sunflower seed shells do contain a substance that is toxic to grass.
 So, you will need to either harvest the sunflower heads before the seeds begin to fall out or you will need to plant your sunflowers in a location where you do not mind any nearby grass being killed.

 Fourth, keep in mind the height of the sunflower variety you have chosen.
-A giant, 12 foot (4 m.) variety will end up acting very much like a small tree and may shade the surrounding flowers.
+A giant, 12 foot (4 m.) variety will end up acting very much like a small tree and may shade surrounding flowers.

-As mentioned above, sunflowers can also help you to attract local birds to your garden.
-When the growing season is coming to a close, you can harvest your sunflower heads and use some of the seeds to feed the birds over the winter.
+As mentioned above, sunflowers can help to attract local birds to your garden.
+When the growing season is coming to a close, you can harvest your sunflower heads and use some of the seeds to feed the birds over winter.
 You have two options when using sunflower seeds to feed the birds.
-The first is that you can simply leave the sunflower heads outside for the birds.
-This option is the easiest but be warned that the birds will make a mess when pulling the seeds out of the sunflower head.
+The first is to simply leave the sunflower heads outside for the birds.
+This option is the easiest but be warned, the birds will likely make a mess when pulling the seeds out of the sunflower head.
 Your other option is to remove the seeds from the head and to put them in your bird feeder.
 This method is a little more work but will be neater in the long run.
-Also, putting the seeds in a birdfeeder will also help to keep your feathered friends safe as the birdfeeder will be up off the ground and out of reach of many of the animals that eat birds.
+Also, putting the seeds in a birdfeeder will help to keep your feathered friends safe as the birdfeeder will be up off the ground and out of reach of many predators.